 In Africa, the momentum for gender diversity is growing, propelled by policy shifts and an increasing understanding of the resilience and performance benefits of diverse teams.
-However, systemic
+However, systemic barriers and cultural expectations continue to pose challenges.
+Women's representation in leadership roles varies widely across the continent, with many African countries, including Kenya, facing gender imbalances in their workforces.

 Kenya has seen progress: women hold around 36% of board seats across sectors, surpassing the global average.
 Yet, in Kenya's insurance sector, women remain underrepresented in senior positions, facing obstacles like unconscious bias, limited mentorship, and a lack of support for work-life balance.
 How can Kenya's insurance industry foster gender diversity and empowerment?
 A focus on equity over tokenism and taking actionable steps toward a fairer and more inclusive sector.